Doctor of Nursing Practice

 MSN to DNP

 The online Master of Science in Nursing to Doctor of Nursing Practice degree path is designed for master’s-level nurses looking to earn a terminal DNP degree and gain targeted skills in one of two specialized tracks – Nurse Practitioner or Executive Leader – based on professional interests and aspirations.
 The MSN to DNP program prepares students to work with interdisciplinary teams, make ethical and informed decisions, as well as translate research evidence to solve intricate healthcare challenges.
 The program consists of 39+ credit hours and a minimum of 1,000 hours of supervised practicum.
 Students may transfer up to 500 hours from prior graduate coursework.
-Upon completion of the MSN to DNP program, graduates will be qualified to sit for the Family Nurse Practitioner certification exam through the American Nurses Credentialing Center (ANCC) or the American Association of Nurse Practitioners (AANP).
+Program must be completed within 5 years of enrollment.
+Students attend an on-campus conference each spring, and defend their scholarly project on-campus prior to graduation.

 Nurse Practitioner Track